 Depending on terrain and inclination, when using trekking poles, your arms can swing anywhere between even with your stride (on steeper sections), or much slower than your stride (on easy, flat sections when you're not trying to use the poles for more speed).
 This can greatly throw off step counting and especially distance estimation.
 There was at least a few days where my watch claimed I moved ten miles further than I had actually gone, likely because it had gotten itself calibrated to two-steps-per-arm-swing on an easy section, and used that calculated very long stride length on a section with one-step-per-arm-swing.

-With an active Bluetooth connection to my iPhone, the watch will attempt to use GPS to recalibrate itself, matching your stride with how far GPS says you've moved.
+With an active Bluetooth connection to my iPhone, the watch will attempt to use the phone’s GPS to recalibrate itself, matching your stride with how far GPS says you've moved.
 This failed, of course, the several times I turned off Bluetooth on either the watch or phone (or forgot to turn Bluetooth back on).

 “Exercise” tracking was generally better: when I was in motion, the watch generally counted it as exercise.
 However, on particularly difficult sections of trail — usually with rock scrambles, or just really steep or hard to navigate sections — the watch would occasionally under-count exercise activity.
 It was surprising, to say the least, to spend an hour climbing up a mountain, only to find that I “only” exercised for half an hour.

 Activity tracking, in theory, gets better results when explicitly using the Workouts app.
 Normally, the Apple Watch measures your heartrate every five or ten minutes (except when it detects consistent repetitive motion, because that somehow makes the sensor less accurate).
 This means that, in a hike, without using a workout, heartrate will likely only be measured when you're not moving (and thus, likely have a lower heartrate).